Mrian07/Proyeksi/docs/installation-and-operations/changing-to-bim-edition/README.md

 - Resolved (color `'green-3`)
 - Closed (color `'gray-3`)

-### Activating the "OpenProject BIM" theme (optional)
+### Activating the "ProyeksiApp BIM" theme (optional)

-OpenProject installations with a valid Enterprise Edition token can switch to the BIM theme.
+ProyeksiApp installations with a valid Enterprise Edition token can switch to the BIM theme.

-Go to _-> Administration -> Design_ and from the _Themes_ drop down menu choose _OpenProject BIM_.
+Go to _-> Administration -> Design_ and from the _Themes_ drop down menu choose _ProyeksiApp BIM_.